 The X-633 Former Recirculating Cooling Water Complex in Quadrant II consisted of a recirculating water pumphouse and four cooling towers with associated basins.
 Chromium-based corrosion inhibitors were added to the cooling water until the early 1990s, when the system was converted to a phosphate-based inhibitor.
-In 2009, DOE received funding under the American Recovery and Reinvestment Act (ARRA) for D&D of the X-633 Former Recirculating Cooling Water Complex.
 D&D of the facilities was completed in 2010.
 Chapter 3, Section 3.3.2.3 provides additional information about the RCRA investigation of soils and groundwater in this area.